N-able-biz/n-phish/README.md

 The phish server and admin server needs separate installations of the same source.

+- **Admin Instance:**
-The admin instance:
+  - The admin server is available but responsibly firewalled.
-The admin server available, but firewalled responsibly The phish server set to 127.0.0.1, effectively shutting it off Responsible for sending emails
+  - The phish server is set to 127.0.0.1, effectively shutting it off.
-The containerized frontend instance
+  - Responsible for sending emails.
+- **Containerized Frontend Instance:**
-The admin server set to 127.0.0.1, effectively shutting it off The phish server available
+  - The admin server is set to 127.0.0.1, effectively shutting it off.
+  - The phish server is available.
-The disable-mailer flag set to disable sending emails Both share a single MySQL instance
+  - The `disable-mailer` flag is set to disable sending emails. uncomment the lines 100 and 101 in gophish.go before building binary.
+- **Shared MySQL Instance:**
+  - Both instances share a single MySQL instance.

 <!-- ### Docker